 For more information on the rights and obligations of both taxpayers and the Division of Taxation under the Taxpayers' Bill of Rights, call the Division's automated information and assistance service.
 (See back cover.)
+New Jersey.
+Part-year residents must prorate all exemptions, deductions and credits, as well as the pension and other retirement income exclusions, to reflect the period covered by the return.
+A person who receives income from a New Jersey source while a nonresident must file a New Jersey nonresident return.

-If you were a New Jersey resident for only part of the taxable year, you are subject to the tax if your income for the entire year exceeds \$7,500, even though the income reported for your period of residence was \$7,500 or less (\$3,750 for married persons filing separately).
+If you were a New Jersey resident for only part of the taxable year, you are subject to the tax if your income for the entire year exceeds \$7,500, even though the income reported for your period of residence was \$7,500 or less (\$3,750 if filing status is married, filing separate return).
 If the income received during the entire year was \$7,500 or less, you must enclose a copy of your Federal income tax return or a statement to that effect if you did not file a Federal return.